 Still struggling to recruit new members?

-A music tour can be a great way to tempt new members to join your orchestra.
+A school music tour can be a great way to tempt new members to join your orchestra.
 Organise it for the end of the year, so that you can give your musicians something to work towards and give them time to feel confident enough in your repertoire to really enjoy the performances.

-Please don’t hesitate to contact us for further information or to request a quote.
+Please don’t hesitate to contact us for further information.